 The Coop Group’s administrative building on Thiersteinerallee, located in the city centre of Basel, was built in the 1970s by Gass+Boos Architekten and was completely renovated in 2020.
 The renovation did not interrupt the administrative services and was aimed primarily at making the best possible use of the outer shell of the building preserving the exterior concrete structure.
 The qualities of the existing building’s interior, the column-free floor plan and well-proportioned usable areas, were retained and optimised in certain areas.
 By redesigning the office space, room for about a third more workplaces was created.

 The facade elements between the columns in concrete were completely renewed.
-They now produce electricity as photovoltaic elements form the parapet cladding and emphasise the layered effect of the facade.
+They now produce electricity as photovoltaic elements form the parapet cladding and emphasize the layered effect of the facade.

-Well integrated into the 1,600 m2 facade of this administrativ building, the 158 kWp photovoltaic system generates 69,800 kWh/a.
-This covers 6% of the 1.21 GWh/a consumed by the building itself.
+Well integrated into the 1,600 m2 facade of this administrative building, the 158 kWp photovoltaic system generates 69,800 kWh/yr.
+This covers 6% of the 1.21 GWh/yr consumed by the building itself.